 This is usually the easiest alternative SIM card tray eject tool to find.
 Simply remove the staple from any paper corner and bend one end open.
 Use the other curled end for leverage.
 Staples are the thinnest alternate tool on this list, so they have the best chance of working on any phone no matter the size of the SIM card tray’s ejection aperture.

 2) Using A Toothpick

-A toothpick is a great tool to use in a jam, especially since they can often be found at airport restaurants in club sandwiches.
+A toothpick is a great tool to use in a jam, especially since it can often be found at airport restaurants in club sandwiches.
 I like toothpicks because they can be quite long and give lots of leverage.
-However sometimes they are too thick.
-In this case I usually snap the toothpick to produce a thinner, jagged edge.
+However, sometimes they are too thick.
+In this case, I usually snap the toothpick to produce a thinner, jagged edge.